jeremyrdavis/hello-openshift/README.md

 This project is a REST API for "Hello, World!" messages

+# Step 03

+Add a new package, "greetings"
+Add the following classes:
+* RESTApi
+* GreetingDTO
+* Greeting
+* SourceSystem

 # Basics

 This project uses Quarkus, the Supersonic Subatomic Java Framework.